 There are legal considerations that need to be understood for anyone donating or receiving donated gametes or embryos.
 Therefore, carefully read the information presented in this section.

 City Fertility encourages all individuals/ couples to seek independent legal advice before attending the donor program.

 Donor recipients are entitled to some information about the gamete donor.
-Upon request, City Fertility can provide details of donor’s medical history, family history and genetic test results that are relevant to the future health of the person born and the recipient of the donation, details of the physical characteristics of the gamete donor; and the number, age and sex of persons already born from the gametes provided by the same gamete donor and the number of families involved.
+Upon request, City Fertility can provide details of donor’s medical history, family history and genetic test results that are relevant to the future health of the person born and the recipient of the donation and details of the physical characteristics of the gamete donor.

 People conceived using donated gametes are entitled to know their genetic parents, should they want this information once they turn the age of 18.
 Therefore, donors must consent to release of identifying details at City Fertility.